 Why is Mindfulness Helpful?

 The acquirement of moment-by-moment awareness of an individual’s surrounding environment is a practice that helps people better cope with the difficult thoughts and feelings that cause stress and anxiety in everyday life.
 With regular practice of mindfulness exercises, individuals can harness the ability to root the mind in the present moment and deal with life’s challenges in a calm, clear-minded, assertive way.
-Developing a fully conscious mind-set frees us from unhelpful, self-limiting thought patterns.
-A fully conscious mind enables individuals to be fully present to focus on positive emotions that increase compassion and understanding in oneself and others.
-Learn more at https://www.pocketmindfulness.com/6-mindfulness-exercises-you-can-try-today/
+Developing a fully conscious mindset frees us from unhelpful, self-limiting thought patterns.
+A fully conscious mind enables individuals to be fully present to focus on positive emotions that increase compassion and understanding in themselves and others.

 Different Types of Mindfulness Techniques:

-There are different types of mindfulness exercises that can be done anywhere at anytime, depending on how simple or structured they are.
-For example, there is mindful breathing, mindful observation, mindful awareness, mindful listening, mindful immersion and mindful appreciation.
+Different types of mindfulness exercises can be done anywhere at any time, depending on how simple or structured they are.
+For example, there is mindful breathing, mindful observation, mindful awareness, mindful listening, mindful immersion, and mindful appreciation.
 Research indicates that engaging your senses outdoors is especially beneficial.

 For more structured mindfulness exercises, such as body scan meditation or sitting meditation, individuals need to set aside time to be in a quiet place without distractions or interruptions.
-A good time of day to practice this type of exercise would be early in the morning before you begin daily routines.
+A good time of day to practice this type of exercise would be early in the morning before you begin your daily routines.
 Learning how to do mindfulness is not easy and takes a lot of practice.
 The mind easily wanders to other ideas and is constantly thinking about other things.
-Being present does not does not come easy.
-Try practicing mindfulness every day for about six months and over time, mindfulness might becomes effortless.
-Think of it as a commitment to reconnecting with and nurture oneself.
-Below is one type of mindfulness exercise and the step by step instructions.
-More can be found at https://www.pocketmindfulness.com/6-mindfulness-exercises-you-can-try-today/
+Being present does not come easy.
+Try practicing mindfulness every day for about six months and over time, mindfulness might become effortless.
+Think of it as a commitment to reconnecting with and nurturing oneself.

 - Hayes, A., & Feldman G. Clarifying the construct of mindfulness in the context of emotion regulation and the process of change in therapy.
 Clinical Psychology: Science and Practice.
 2004;11:255–262.